+It is in Algiers Point, one of the oldest neighborhoods of New Orleans that Robyn’s album GLOW was made.
+Inspired by the sounds, images, smells, vibrations of the Big Easy (the nickname of New Orleans), Robyn Bennett and her accomplice Ben van Hille started writing GLOW with the common desire to return to their roots, to make music together, music that comes from the soul, that sounds authentic and goes straight to the gut.
 Like the music she sings, writes and composes, Robyn Bennett is a burst of joy with great sensitivity.
 In line with the great American voices, the beautiful redhead radiates contagious music, catchy melodies, simple and touching poetry.
 An exceptional voice with a powerful and sensual tone.
-The new album “Glow” came out on January 25, 2019 (City Music / Differ-Ant) with twelve tracks of unstoppable efficiency and instinctive groove.
+Her latest album « Move » is part one of three, written during the « forced hibernation » of the confinement when she was in the French countryside, on an island in the Atlantic and in Brooklyn.
 In this musical journey to the confines of jazz, swing and soul, Robyn succeeds in renewing the genre with finesse and modernity.
-Robyn is currently touring France and will be in Montrouge near Paris (her current home base) mid-June.
+Robyn is currently touring her music in France and will be at the Maroquinerie in Paris 12-November.